Prakash-sa/Competitive-Programming/graph/README.md

 # Bipartite

-- Use bfs for 0 to N-1 colors.
+- Use bfs from 0 to N-1 colors.